Chasmiccoder/seashell/README.md

 echo "hello   world" asklas asas fasf - not working
 If someone gives ~/dir, it should take it as ~ (home) as the location of the shell

+For ls `ls world dir -l -l -a -la folder1` not working

+cd ~/dir is not working